While the rest of the country was forced to go dry, underneath Downtown Los Angeles the party never stopped.

-King Eddy Saloon, an establishment that has been alive and kicking on 5th and Main since the 1900's, hid in plain sight fronting as a piano store - a suspicious business to be in during the depression.
-Luckily, local officials took no issue with King Eddy's sudden interest in music, and the business not only survived but prospered.
+King Eddy Saloon, an establishment that has been alive and kicking on 5th and Main since the 1900s, hid in plain sight fronting as a piano store.
+Luckily, local officials took no issue with King Eddy's sudden interest in music, and the business not only survived, but prospered.
 Now an official saloon once more, its basement still remains part of the tunnel system, littered with crumbling brick lines and graffiti murals.

-To explore the former highway of the L.A.
-Underground, you must slip behind the Hall of Records on Temple St. and locate an easy-to-miss elevator.
+To explore the former highway of the LA underground, you must slip behind the Hall of Records on Temple Street and locate an easy-to-miss elevator.
 You’ll be transported down into a subterranean passage filled with mysterious street art, rusted machinery, and iron gates that limit your exploration to areas deemed earthquake safe.
 Officially, the tunnels are closed to the public.